Majdi-Aref/Password-Generator/README.md

 ## 2. 3.
 Third Input Statement & Password Generation
 + Once a user has entered a 'y' or an 'n' as their answer to the second input statement, the third input statement will emerge requesting an explanation as to whether they want to have special characters in their password; if they want to, they must enter a 'y' and if they do not, they must enter an 'n'.
-+ If a user entered neither 'y' nor 'n', an error message will appear in red and inform them that they entered neither 'y' nor 'n'; immediately afterwards, the second input statement will be one more time demonstrated reminding a user that they must enter either a 'y' or an 'n'.
++ If a user entered neither 'y' nor 'n', an error message will appear in red and inform them that they entered neither 'y' nor 'n'; immediately afterwards, the third input statement will be one more time demonstrated reminding a user that they must enter either a 'y' or an 'n'.
 + When a user has entered a 'y' or an 'n', a green message will arise, which is: "Your requested password is:" and the requested password will be revealed in a new line in yellow.
 + Beneath is a relevant image.